top of page

 GROUND TRAINING NOT LOGGED

 Regulations require that you receive and log both ground and flight training.
-Be sure you have all required Ground logged or have a graduation certificate from an approved ground school.
+Be sure you have all required Ground logged or have a graduation certificate from an approved ground school IAW 61.105(b).
+If you do not have a graduation certificate from an approved online ground school, your logbook must include the aeronautical knowledge topics listed in FAR 61.105(b)(1-13).
 Although this is the responsibility of your CFI to log, you can help us both out by ensuring your ground instruction is logged in your logbook.
 We will not start the practical test unless you have ground instruction logged.

 AIRCRAFT INSPECTION STATUS